It can be challenging to choose the best opportunity to maximize your valuable time and capital.

 Stock investing simply can’t touch this as far as the potential opportunity with a strategy that requires no capital.

-It’s also entirely possible to start a website for under $25 and make passive income of $1,000 to $2,000 a month from ad revenue within a year or two.
+It’s also entirely possible to start a website for under $25 and make passive income of $1,000 to $2,000 a month from ad revenue within two to three years.

-Other revenue sources can double or triple the income.
-I regularly see examples of this.
+Other revenue sources can double or triple that income; I regularly see examples of this.

 Capital Needed to Invest in Stocks